Waldorf’s flagship polyphonic hybrid synthesizer

 Your sound palette will be overflowing with options for real.
 I own a Quantum; if you want a sound universe, this is the one to have.

 Yes, it is not inexpensive, but if you think something half its price is comparable, think again.
 If you are not feeling its value yet, you are not understanding the machine.
 It is worth the money, period.
 No snobbery intended.
 I get it; not everyone can fork out nearly $5k for a synth, but if you can do it without stealing or getting a divorce, consider it.

 Rather than reinvent the wheel going into detail of every section, I’m going to point you at the Quantum Tutorials YouTube Playlist below.

 Personally, I’m fine with 8 analog and/or digitally filtered voices.
 In actual use I think most people would prefer to have the Quantum’s current 8 analog and/or digitally filtered voices, than 16 digital only filtered voices like the Iridium, but I do think it will be a good to have both options.
-This future is not guaranteed of course, but looking more likely than previously.

 The Quantum clearly has value over the Iridium, don’t doubt it for a second.
 Analog filters, 61 keys, bigger screen, more panel real estate, AUX outputs…